-Eleven (11) streams, including three perennial streams (one being the Ohio River) and eight intermittent, were delineated and assessed within the survey area.
-Ten of the streams were unnamed tributaries to the Licking River or Ohio River, and all are closely associated with the existing I-75 and drain heavily developed urban residential and commercial areas.
-Below is a summary of each stream and their approximate locations and receiving waters are provided in Table 1.
+Nine streams, including three perennial streams (one being the Ohio River), five intermittent streams, and one jurisdictional ditch were delineated and assessed within the survey area.
+Eight streams were unnamed tributaries to the Licking River or Ohio River, and all are closely associated with the existing I-75 and drain heavily developed urban residential and commercial areas.
+The other is the Ohio River.
+Below is a summary of each stream, and their approximate locations and receiving waters are provided in Table 1.

-Note that seven of the streams were previously identified In the Ecological Survey Report completed for the project in February of 2010.
+Note that six of the streams were previously identified In the Ecological Survey Report completed for the project in February 2010.
 When applicable, the stream names match those from that report.
 Some streams, however, were evaluated as a new stream type (ephemeral, intermittent, or perennial), so those streams were renamed.
-There were also three new streams identified, intermittent streams INT 14, 15, and 16.
-The Ohio River was also not discussed in the previous report, so it has been named PER 3.
+There were also three new streams identified, intermittent streams INT 14, JD 15, and INT 16.
 Table 1 includes notes of each situation and how they relate to the previous survey report.

-- Stream PER 1 is a poor-quality perennial stream that flows under the existing road, and into Pleasant Run Creek. - Stream INT 12 is a poor-quality intermittent stream that flows into Stream S01. - Stream INT 14 is a poor-quality intermittent stream that flows into Stream S01. - Stream PER 2 is a poor-quality perennial stream that flows into Banklick Creek. - Stream INT 15 is a poor-quality intermittent stream that flows into Stream S07. - Stream INT 16 is a poor-quality intermittent stream that flows into Stream S06. - Stream INT 17 is a poor-quality intermittent stream that flows into Wetland W3. - Stream INT 18 is a poor-quality intermittent stream that flows into Stream S11. - Stream INT 6 is a poor-quality intermittent stream that flows into Stream S11. - Stream INT 19 is a poor-quality intermittent stream that flows into Wetland W4. - Stream PER 3, the Ohio River, is generally a high-quality stream and a traditional navigable waterway.
-The Ohio River will flow under the proposed companion bridge.
+- Stream PER 1 is a poor-quality perennial stream (Cowardin Class R3) that flows under the existing road, and into Pleasant Run Creek. - Stream INT 14 is a poor-quality intermittent stream (Cowardin Class R4) that flows into Stream S01. - Stream PER 2 is a poor-quality perennial stream (Cowardin Class R3) that flows into Banklick Creek. - Stream JD 15 is a poor-quality jurisdictional ditch that flows into Stream S07. - Stream INT 17 is a poor-quality intermittent stream (Cowardin Class R3) that flows into Wetland W3. - Stream INT 18 is a poor-quality intermittent stream (Cowardin Class R3) that flows into Stream S11. - Stream INT 6 is a poor-quality intermittent stream (Cowardin Class R3) that flows into Stream S11. - Stream INT 19 is a poor-quality intermittent stream (Cowardin Class R3) that flows into Wetland W4.